zprovenzale/CSC212SpookyMansion/README.md

  - (4) Must have a terminal place (a way to win the game).
  - (4) Have some one-way paths (the staircase collapses behind you)
  - Be creative?

+## Design your own version of Ford Hall? (same as above, for the less creative amongst us).
+ - (8) Sketch out a graph of your FordHall game (include exits).
+Decide which room lets you "win".
+     - Ford Hall has 3 floors, my office (256), our lab classroom (34?), and our lecture hall (240).
+ - (12) create a FordHall class and implement your Places and Exits.

 ### Implement SecretExit (=24)
  - (4) Create a class SecretExit that extends Exit.